mathpaquette/tskmgr/README.md

 # tskmgr

-tskmgr (task manager) is a minimalistic distributed task system that aims to offer an opensource on-prem installable alternative to Nx Cloud.
+tskmgr (task manager) is a minimalist distributed task system that aims to offer an opensource on-prem installable alternative to Nx Cloud.

 ## Features